ikoniqoz/nitrodocs/content/modules/pages.md

 ## Default Pages

-You'll notice that on a default install of PyroCMS there are some pages already there in the tree:
+You'll notice that on a default install of NitroCMS there are some pages already there in the tree:

 <table>
 	<tr>